Kureb/Webcache-Browser/README.md

 **Copyright**

-* Icons made by Freepik from www.flaticon.com is licensed by CC BY 3.0
+* Icons made by Freepik from [flaticon](www.flaticon.com "flaticon") is licensed by CC BY 3.0
-* Use of Javascript librairie JQuery under MIT license (https://jquery.com/)
+* Use of Javascript librairie [JQuery](https://jquery.org "jquery") under MIT license
-* Use of Javascript librairie Notify under MIT licence (http://notifyjs.com/)
+* Use of Javascript librairie [Notify](http://notifyjs.com/ "notify") under MIT license

-CacheBrowser has been written by Alexandre Daussy [link to my website] / Kureb [link to my github] licenced under CC BY 3.0 [link to Creative Commons]
+CacheBrowser has been written by [Alexandre DAUSSY](http://alexandredaussy.fr/ "my website") / [Kureb](https://github.com/Kureb "my github profile") licenced under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/ "licence")